Gilmara-Git/VetLar/README.md

 <h2>About</h2>

-A webpage developed for a local Veterinarian facility located in Belo Horizonte, MG - Brazil
+A webpage developed for a local Veterinarian facility located in Belo Horizonte,MG - Brazil

 <p>On this page it displays their services, contact channels, location.
 </p>